If you want to organize your playroom but it feels overwhelming, use this simple toy organization strategy to make it super easy!

-Thankfully, since I do go through and purge every so often, they are a bit used to the idea.
+Thankfully, since I do purge fairly often, they are used to the idea.
 My oldest said, “Oh, we’re getting rid of toys so some kids who don’t have any can have some?”
 Right on, kiddo.
 The message is sinking in.

 The Next Phase

-After that, as we went through a few categories, it was mainly my oldest who helped.
+After that, as we went through a few categories (see above), it was mainly my oldest who helped.
 The 2 and 3 year olds just played with the toys.
 However, it was nice to have them around because I could ask the three year old about certain toys to determine if she cared about them.

 She tended to say “it’s special to me” but sometimes I could tell that she had no clue while others I knew she really did love something.